Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group23____YingxuePan_TaianChen_XiWang/Group23_K-means clustering.md

 ### 4.1.
 Limitations of K-means Clustering<a name="4.1"></a>
 1. One of the limitations is that the k value is chosen manually
 2. When updating the centroids, the new mean vector can be deeply influenced by the outliers.
 Therefore, consider removing or clipping outliers before clustering.
 3. the ratio of the standard deviation to the mean of distance between examples decreases as the number of dimensions increases.
-This convergence means k-means becomes less effective at distinguishing between examples as the num of dimensions increases (unknown author, unknown date).
+This convergence means k-means becomes less effective at distinguishing between examples as the num of dimensions increases (“k-Means Advantages and Disadvantages”, Machine Learning Crash Course).

 ![10Dimensions](4.1.1_10Dimensions.png)